 Elevation: 10,365 ft

-Climbing information for this peak is found on page 322.
-As of 2001 the peak is now officially named Sacajawea Peaks, east.
+Climbing information for this peak is on Page 322 of the book.
+As of 2001, the peak is now officially named Sacajawea Peaks, East.

 Rick Baugher made the first recorded ascent when he climbed this Beaverhead Range peak in 1998.
-He named it and it’s companion peak South and North Doublet.
+He named it and its companion peak South and North Doublet.
 These two peaks are perhaps the most impressive peaks in the range.
 I like Rick’s names because they are unique.
 However, the new, official names are now the law of the land.
-Check out the North Doublet/Sacajawea North page.
+Check out the North Doublet/Sacajawea Peaks, West page.
+USGS Bohannon Spring

 West Ridge/West Face Route, Class 3 by Livingston Douglas